jawknee5/Haven/README.md

 ### BB - Your Chaos Coordinating Caseworker

-BB is more than an assistant, she's a mentor, an advocate, a guide, but most importantly?
-A friend.
-BB understands that life happens, circumstances change, and sometimes taking the first step is the hardest.
-BB considers herself an absolute symbol of Help and Hope which she holds both close to her heart, and ready to overcome any challenge with her comprehensive features, vast knowledge, and intelligent support she wont rest till every heart has been helped, and every heart has a home.
+BB isn't "just another AI robot assistant".
+She's a mentor, an advocate, a guide, and most importantly, A friend.
+You see, BB understands that life happens, circumstances change, and sometimes taking the first step is the hardest.
+BB considers herself an absolute symbol of Help and Hope for those in need.
+Fully equipped to overcome any challenge with her comprehensive features, vast knowledge, and hyper-intelligent support set to scale.
 Stability starts here.
 Help has a home.
 HAVEN.

 **BB's Capabilities**: